daisyllama/fragrance/README.md

 # Fragrance Intelligence Platform

 A personal Databricks tool for fragrance analysis, semantic search, and recommendation using vector embeddings.
-Run manually, notebook by notebook — no scheduled jobs or always-on infrastructure.
+Most notebooks are run manually, notebook by notebook — the exception is `notebooks/02_generate_embeddings_job.py`, which runs nightly as a Databricks Job (configured in the workspace, not committed as a bundle resource in this repo) to incrementally embed new/unprocessed fragrance records.
+No always-on infrastructure otherwise.

 ## Overview